jhpyle/docassemble/_docs/documents.md

 should be evaluated; if you only provide a single dictionary, the items will be evaluated in a random order.

+The section below on [using code to find a template file] explains how you can use code to determine what template file to use with `pdf template file`.

 ### <a name="editable"></a>Making PDF files non-editable

 By default, the PDF files created by filling in